Bandy: Overview

 Players in these positions are referred to as outfield players, to discern them from the single goalkeeper.
 These positions are further differentiated by which side of the field the player spends most time in.
 For example, there are central defenders, and left and right midfielders.
 The ten outfield players may be arranged in these positions in any combination (for example, there may be three defenders, five midfielders, and two forwards), and the number of players in each position determines the style of the team's play; more forwards and fewer defenders would create a more aggressive and offensive-minded game, while the reverse would create a slower, more defensive style of play.
 While players may spend most of the game in a specific position, there are few restrictions on player movement, and players can switch positions at any time.
 The layout of the players on the pitch is called the team's formation, and defining the team's formation and tactics is usually the prerogative of the team's manager(s).
 Formation in bandy is often comparable to the formation in association football.

+Shouldering is allowed in checking situations and body contact therefore does occur, but body checking and fighting are illegal.

+Bandy is a swift game.
+Elite players have a mean skating velocity of over 16 km/h and the skating velocity can in some cases reach 37 km/h.